-The LTC2492 automatically enters an internal reset state when the power supply voltage V{CC} drops below approximately 2V.
+The LTC2494 automatically enters an internal reset state when the power supply voltage, $V{CC}$ , drops below approximately 2V.
 This feature guarantees the integrity of the conversion result, input channel selection and serial clock mode.

-When V{CC} rises above this threshold, the converter creates an internal power-on-reset (POR) signal with a duration of approximately 4ms.
+When $V{CC}$ rises above this threshold, the converter creates an internal power-on reset (POR) signal with a duration of approximately 4ms.
 The POR signal clears all internal registers.
-The conversion immediately following a POR cycle is performed on the input channel IN+ = CH0, IN- = CH1, simultaneous 50Hz/60Hz rejection and 1× output rate.
+The conversion immediately following a POR cycle is performed on the input channels $IN^+ = CH0$ and $IN^- = CH1$ with simultaneous 50Hz/60Hz rejection 1x output rate, and gain = 1.
 The first conversion following a POR cycle is accurate within the specification of the device if the power supply voltage is restored to (2.7V to 5.5V) before the end of the POR interval.
-A new input channel, rejection mode, speed mode, or temperature selection can be programmed into the device during this first data input/output cycle.
+A new input channel, rejection mode, speed mode, temperature selection, or gain can be programmed into the device during this first data input/output cycle.